stefano-meschiari/stefano-meschiari.github.io/resume.md

 </div>
 <hr>

 I am an experienced data scientist with a background in scientific research.
 I have worked on projects that involved  researching new algorithms and approaches to attacking hard problems, analyzing complex, label-poor datasets, building novel production ETL and ML platforms, helping to bring intelligent capabilities to fruition for users, and creating functional data tooling.
-I am comfortable with bootstrapping new ideas, and figuring out how to chip away at uncertainty, clarify and better define the solution space, and measure success.

 I enjoy working with cross-functional teams to create, polish, and evolve from napkin ideas to production.
 In particular, I love collaborating with product and design teams to coherently integrate data science into their vision, and helping them test out new concepts and visualizations with data science-driven prototypes and customer discovery.